jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2025/2025-06-28-gitea_review.md

 intro: "In this blog post, we’ll explore Gitea’s purpose, key features, strengths, and ideal use cases—along with a few considerations before deployment."
 lang: en_US
 image: "static/assets/img/blog/2025/gitea_review/gitea_review.jpg"
-keywords: linux,terminal,code
+keywords: linux,terminal,code,reviews
 categories:
-- Linux
+- Reviews
 tags:
 - linux
 - terminal
 - code
-icon: fa-linux
+icon: fa-server
 ---

 When managing source code and collaborating on software projects, GitHub and GitLab are often the go-to platforms.
 However, for teams or individuals looking for a lean, self-hosted Git service with a small footprint, **Gitea** has been gaining traction.